James and Chris recording this episode.

 James is joined by Chris Adams from climateaction. tech and The Green Web Foundation to discuss how technology impacts the enviornment, and how we can evaluate our own usage of tech to make a positive impact.

-RSSApple PodcastsGoogle PodcastsOvercastGoodpodsPocketCastsSpotifyPandoraAmazon MusiciHeartRadio
+RSSApple PodcastsOvercastGoodpodsPocketCastsSpotifyPandoraAmazon MusiciHeartRadio

 Show Notes